cscorley/dissertation/chapters/3_method/3_combo.md

 this work.
 Instead, where this work will differ from the previous two research areas is in how we construct the topic model.

-For *RQ 3.5.1*, we want to find if the two approaches can rely on the same model with minimal interference from one another's requirements.
+For \cone, we want to find if the two approaches can rely on the same model with minimal interference from one another's requirements.
 For example, the FLT task may perform better with less topics, while the DIT task may require more topics for optimal performance.
 Table \ref{table:combo-rq1}